 I wanted to take this space and explain a little bit about the proceedings of a traditional Hmong wedding, but as I got 1/10 of the way into it, I realized I was leaving out too much details and I started to feel like I was writing a book, because that's what a discussion on such a topic requires.
 I deleted the five page essay I wrote and decided to do something simpler, something more informal, and this is what we have, a brief blog post.

+Wedding and dowry negotiations the night before the wedding.
+If a dollar amount is not agreed on, they will be no wedding.
 This process can take a few hours or a few days.
-We were up only until 2 am.
+We were up only until 2 am. |

 This particular wedding took place in Oregon and thus there was a 12 hour trip involved, but it was well worth it, both ways.
 There were 12 of there crammed into a 12 passenger van, and all they way there and back we all slept, so major thanks to our driver who safely delivered us to Oregon and home again.